cosmos/ibc-go/docs/architecture/adr-008-app-caller-cbs/adr-008-app-caller-cbs.md

     return nil
 }

-func getGasLimit(ctx sdk.Context, cbPacketData CallbackPacketData) uint64 {
+func getGasLimit(ctx sdk.Context, cbPacketData AdditionalPacketDataProvider) uint64 {
     // getGasLimit returns the gas limit to pass into the actor callback
     // this will be the minimum of the remaining gas limit in the tx
     // and the config defined gas limit.
 The config limit is itself